Pegasus World Cup Results

 Life Is Good won the 2022 Pegasus World Cup, denying Knicks Go in his bid to become the first repeat winner of the race.
 Life Is Good went off at 4-5 while Knicks Go went off 9-10; the public expected them to be the horses to beat.
 They were the two best in the race: Life Is Good made the lead and kept on strong to the finish, paying $3.60 to win, while Knicks Go chased home to finish second by 3 1/4 lengths.
 It was another length back to hard-trying long shot Stilleto Boy in third.

 The 2023 Pegasus World Cup will be run at Gulfstream Park in January.

 Pegasus World Cup Turf Odds

 The Pegasus World Cup Turf Invitational used to be known as the Gulfstream Park Turf Handicap through 2018.
-It has only been the Pegasus World Cup Turf since 2019, and originally had a purse of $7 million.
-It was reduced to $1 million for 2020.
+It has only been called the Pegasus World Cup Turf since 2019, and originally had a purse of $7 million.
+It was reduced to $1 million for 2020, switching from a buy-in model to a more traditional stakes race model like the dirt race did.
 Before its name change, the race was won by horses like Point of Entry, Heart to Heart, Get Stormy, and twice by Einstein.